 - Provide feedback on our existing dbt packages or what you’d like to see next

-- Have questions or feedback, or need help?
-Book a time during our office hours here or shoot us an email at firstname.lastname@example.org.
+- Have questions, feedback, or need help?
+Book a time during our office hours using Calendly or email us at email@example.com

 - Find all of Fivetran’s pre-built dbt packages in our dbt hub